Automated recirculation perfusion system

 Some biologial applications of our recirculation perfusion system include:

-Have a look at this review comparing our recirculation pack to recirculation with a peristaltic pump.
+Have a look at this review comparing this unidirectional automated recirculation system to unidirectional recirculation with a peristaltic pump.

-With microfluidics, it is possible to flow medium continuously over cells in culture.
-A microfluidic recirculation perfusion system involves fluid’s continuous and controlled circulation through microchannels in a closed-loop system.
+With microfluidics it is possible to flow medium continuously over cells in culture.
+A microfluidic recirculation perfusion system involves fluid’s continuous and controlled circulation through microchannels.

 Recirculation perfusion systems

-Most automated recirculation perfusion systems rely on the initial fluid volume and desired flow rates to estimate the time for one reservoir to flow most of its volume through the sample and then switch to the other reservoir.
+Most recirculation perfusion systems rely on the initial fluid volume and desired flow rates to estimate the time it takes for one reservoir to flow most of its volume through the sample before switching to the other reservoir.

-However, these systems don’t detect changes and function as programmed.
+However, these systems don’t detect changes and thus continue functioning as programmed.
 If one of the reservoirs empties before expected due to biofouling or clogging, air enters the system, damaging the cells and ruining the experiment.

-One pack for an automated & secured recirculation perfusion system
+One pack for an automated recirculation perfusion system

-We have combined the cell culture pump, the recirculation loop, and the level sensors in one pack for automatic recirculation perfusion.
+We have combined the cell culture pump, check valves, and level sensors in one pack for automated recirculation perfusion.

-The cell culture pump consumes less gas than other pressure-driven controllers.
+The cell culture pump can be used in the setup as a pressure controller that consumes less gas than other pressure-driven controllers.
 Pressuring the media reservoir with the correct gas mix prevents the gas in the media from diffusing into the atmospheric air.

 The constant media flow ensures that the correct composition always reaches the cells, even if the rest of the system is not gas-tight.

-The recirculation loop keeps the flow unidirectional inside the connected microfluidic chip via four passive check valves that are adjusted to quickly and efficiently transfer fluid between reservoirs.
+The check valve recirculation bridge keeps the flow unidirectional inside the connected microfluidic chip via four passive check valves that are adjusted to quickly and efficiently transfer fluid between reservoirs.

 The level sensors automate the perfusion system based on the media volume level inside reservoirs, ensuring continuous perfusion.
 In addition, the level sensors introduce a fail-safe mechanism that considers the ever-evolving nature of a perfusion system, such as fouling the tubing with dead cell debris, leakage due to clogging, and other blockage-related issues, such as air entry.